RubyZhang90/fareNet-customer-reporting-suite/README.md

   1. Use raw-data-code and evaluate-join-sql to compare data between Redshift and Dataset for FareNet Ddashboards
   2. Complete this Spreadsheet with customer's data https://docs.google.com/spreadsheets/d/1NJGJ-Vuq5LbDTy_5T7Gu6unMDuX5asuQFIHVNEJBWP8/edit#gid=1229048930
+  3. Use sql-code to replicate dashboards by changing airlineiatacode.